 This course explores the roots, development, growth, and current critical issues of the nonprofit (also called the social or voluntary) sector.
 It sets the stage for the Nonprofit Management Certificate by considering the history of voluntary organizations in the U.S.; their development as a distinct and vibrant sector of our economy; the implications and requirements of IRS tax codes on non-profit organizations; different models of organization; lobbying, and advocacy; reporting requirements and ethical implications for organizations and the sector.
 It is designed to enhance participants' understanding of and appreciation for the role of the charitable sector in meeting the diverse needs of communities in the United States.

 This session provides an overview of the governance, leadership and management of nonprofit organizations.
 It considers the practical application of several styles of nonprofit governance, the legal and ethical responsibilities of the Board of Directors, the interactions between the Board of Directors, the Executive Director and Staff.
 Bylaws and legal documents as well as leadership styles, organizational culture, structure and life-stages are investigated.

 6 hours, first day of two-day class

-Review the Generally Acceptable Accounting Principles (GAAP) policies and practices necessary for understanding and managing the financial aspects of a nonprofit organization, including accounting rules and common terminology.
+Review the policies and practices necessary for understanding and managing the financial aspects of a nonprofit organization, including accounting rules and common terminology.
 The session will also investigate the differences in accounting between nonprofit and for-profit organizations and consider the basic tools of nonprofit financial management.
-Budget development and tools for reporting to a board and internal dissemination of financial data such as cash flows, comparison to budget and balance sheet will be shared.
-Ideas for accounting software will be shared.
-Charities Review Council and Better Business Bureau standards for fiscal management will also be introduced.
+Budget development and tools for data analysis will be shared as well as other means of helping both your board and staff to understand your financial position and organizational performance.

 b) Nonprofit Financial and Performance Management